Set Me Free

 The story has a strong sense of mystery and adventure to it.
 Mary, still fresh from her own trauma, journeys to a far away estate to care for a young girl.
 She doesn’t know much about the girl’s condition or her past, and still less about the house and staff who live there.
 She meets staff members with secrets and prejudices.
 As she begins to understand what the real situation is, Mary only becomes more desperate to help the young girl achieve her freedom and independence.

-I couldn’t help but be captivated not only by the story world, but by Mary and the girl she at first calls Ladybird and the relationship between those two girls.
+The story world captivated me, and so did Mary and the girl she at first calls Ladybird.
+The relationship between those two girls felt real and powerful.
 They are student and teacher, but so much more than that, too.
 I feel like this story really honors the reflective experience that happens when someone sets out to teach or give something and in return receives and learns so much more than they expected.

 Another favorite thing about this book for me is the section at the back that offers historical details and context for elements from the story as well as things which inspired the book.
 I loved getting to know those extra bits of history and seeing how they fit into the way the story was constructed or influenced the book.